hoehermann/purple-gowhatsapp/README.md

   However, it is recommended to use your own internationalized number, followed by `@s.whatsapp.net`.
   Example: `123456789` from Germany would use `49123456789@s.whatsapp.net`.
   This way, Pidgin's logs look sane.
-* Upon login, a fake conversation should pop up, showing a link to a QR code.
+* Upon login, a QR code is shown in a Pidgin request window.
   Using your phone's camera, scan the code within 20 seconds – just like you would do with the browser-based WhatsApp Web.
+  Alternatively, you can receive the login code as an image message, as a file or as plain text (user configurable).
 * Note: Some settings only take effect after a re-connect.

 Please also notice the wiki page regarding [common problems](https://github.com/hoehermann/purple-gowhatsapp/wiki/Common-Problems).